Arma (series): Arma: Armed Assault

-Arma: Armed Assault, known as Arma: Combat Operations in the United States, is the first Arma game, released for Microsoft Windows in November 2006 (Czech Republic/Germany), February 2007 (Europe) and May 2007 (U.S.) using the Real Virtuality 2 game engine.
+Arma: Armed Assault, known as Arma: Combat Operations in the United States, is the first Arma installment, released for Microsoft Windows in November 2006 (Czech Republic/Germany), February 2007 (Europe) and May 2007 (U.S.) using the Real Virtuality 2 game engine.

 Arma: Queen's Gambit

-Queen's Gambit is downloadable content for Armed Assault; it was released in September 2007 (EU) using the Real Virtuality game engine.
+Queen's Gambit is downloadable content for Armed Assault; it was released in September 2007 (Europe) using the Real Virtuality game engine.

 Arma 2

-Arma 2 is the second full Arma game, released for Microsoft Windows and released in June 2009 using the Real Virtuality game engine.
-The mod DayZ was released on this title, which requires the other standalone game title Operation Arrowhead.
+Arma 2 is the second full Arma installment, released for Microsoft Windows and released in June 2009 using the Real Virtuality game engine.
+The mod DayZ was released on this title, which requires the other standalone title Operation Arrowhead.